vipulnaik/working-drafts/the-why-and-how-of-daily-updates.md

 The emphasis on "broadly visible written document" is to contrast with two other kinds of approaches:

-* Personal checklists, that each person manages on their own, but are not visible to others: The advantage of a broadly visible document rather than a personal checklist is that people can check any time what the others are working on.
+* Private personal checklists, that each person manages on their own, but are not visible to others: The advantage of a broadly visible document rather than a private personal checklist is that people can check any time what the others are working on.
 This allows them to offer thoughts and feedback, and also gives a better organization-wide picture of what is going on.

 * Daily stand-ups, where everybody describes what they plan to do during the day: Written documents are preferable to daily stand-ups